LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>
 </div>

-Using the smooth topology we can now work with the dual of
+Using the smooth topology, we can now work with the dual of
 $C\U c^\infty(U)$